Planning Principles: Placemaking in Rosslyn

 Creating an identity

-Recently, the BID designed and installed custom streetscape furnishings that will be deployed throughout the neighborhood.
+The BID designed and installed custom streetscape furnishings that were deployed throughout the neighborhood.
 Not only do these reinforce our sleek, modern aesthetic, but they provide great utilitarian value to the community while serving as a unifying element.

-Additionally, the BID will introduce Arlington County’s first parklet next spring.
-This extension of the sidewalk will provide public seating, and is designed to match the streetscape elements being introduced around the same time.
+Additionally, the BID introduced Arlington County’s first parklet in 2018.
+This extension of the sidewalk provides public seating, and is designed to match the streetscape elements there were introduced around the same time.

 Besides our year-round landscaping, which provides continuity across the neighborhood, the BID also installs seasonal flourishes throughout the public realm, fostering a sense of excitement for changing seasons and holidays and helping to drive awareness of our programming and events.